Important safety information

 The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those aged 50 or older.
 The Galleri test does not detect all cancers and should be used in addition to routine cancer screening tests recommended by a healthcare provider.
 Galleri is intended to detect cancer signals and predict where in the body the cancer signal is located.
+Use of Galleri is not recommended in individuals who are pregnant, 21 years old or younger, or undergoing active cancer treatment.

 If cancer is not confirmed with further testing, it could mean that cancer is not present or testing was insufficient to detect cancer, including due to the cancer being located in a different part of the body.
 False-positive (a cancer signal detected when cancer is not present) and false-negative (a cancer signal not detected when cancer is present) test results do occur.
 Rx only.